 In addition, our operations require us to protect our information systems, technology infrastructure and data.
-Cyber security incidents and other disruptions could jeopardize the security of information stored in and transmitted through our information systems and networks and result in the transmission, theft, unauthorized disclosure and/or destruction of our confidential information, including customer information, corporate information or other assets.
-We proactively monitor our network and deploy appropriate security personnel, processes and technologies to identify, protect, detect, respond and recover from damage or unauthorized access to our information systems and network; however, there can be no assurance that these security measures or procedures will be completely successful against every threat, every time, or that we will discover a breach in a timely fashion, especially as the methods used become increasingly complex and sophisticated and change frequently.
-Additionally, our risk and exposure to cyber threats and other information security breaches is heightened as we expand our use of cloud technology and internet and mobile banking delivery channels for our products and services.
+Cybersecurity incidents and other disruptions could jeopardize the security of information stored in and transmitted through our information systems and networks and result in the transmission, theft, unauthorized disclosure and/or destruction of our confidential information, including customer information, corporate information or other assets.
+We proactively monitor our network and deploy security personnel, processes and technologies to identify, protect, detect, respond and recover from damage or unauthorized access to our information systems and network; however, there can be no assurance that these security measures or procedures will be completely successful against every threat, every time, or that we will discover a breach in a timely fashion, especially as the methods used become increasingly complex and sophisticated and change frequently.
+We have experienced security breaches and cyber attacks in the past, and it is inevitable that additional breaches and attacks will occur in the future.
+While such breaches and attacks have not materially impacted us to date, future security breaches and cyber attacks could result in serious and harmful consequences for us or our clients and customers.
+Our risk and exposure to cyber threats and other information security breaches is heightened as we expand our use of cloud technology and internet and mobile banking delivery channels for our products and services.